Copenhagen Institute for Futures Studies: Work

 The Copenhagen Institute for Futures Studies research covers a wide variety of topics from identification and statistically based analysis of global trends to subjective and emotional responses to the future.
 The work of the Institute is interdisciplinary, and its staff covers a number of academic disciplines and professional backgrounds, including astrophysics, biochemistry, literature, history, theology, sociology, political science, cultural studies, business studies, and economics.

-SCENARIO Magazine
+FARSIGHT Magazine

-The institute publishes a quarterly magazine called SCENARIO Magazine.
+The institute publishes a quarterly magazine called FARSIGHT.

 Some of the Institute's books include: